How high-density seating makes a difference

 Regaining the square footage lost to conventional seating systems frees up floor space for queuing at gates and makes room for the additional seating needed in commercial areas.
 On top of that, seamless designs increase the number of seats in the terminal overall, so it’s a win/win situation for everyone.’

 The seating Berhin designed at Edinburgh Airport increased the number of seats by 44% at the commercial gate area.
-As a result, the customer satisfaction rate jumped from 52% to 81% – an immediate increase of 29 percentage points – just by bringing the seating in line with passengers needs.
-‘Along with cleanliness, operational efficiency and good services, the right amount of comfortable seating is a key factor in satisfaction ratings,’ Berhin explains.
-‘Increased passenger satisfaction is reflected in higher retail sales, revealing that seating systems in commercial areas attract travellers and keep them there.
+As a result, the customer satisfaction rate jumped from 52% to 81% – an immediate increase of 29 percentage points – just by bringing the seating in line with passengers’ needs.
+‘Along with cleanliness, operational efficiency, and good services, the right amount of comfortable seating is a key factor in satisfaction ratings,’ Berhin explains.
+‘Increased passenger satisfaction is reflected in higher retail sales, revealing that seating systems in commercial areas attract travelers and keep them there.
 A survey carried out by UK retail group intu reveals that when passengers remain in commercial zones for more than half an hour, retail revenues go up by 1% per minute, which is a significant increase.’

-At a time when many airport designers set out to achieve a balance of seating and space, Berhin’s approach is simply to maximise the efficiency of each.
-Berhin’s designs integrate café tables and workstations into the seating itself, making more floor space available by absorbing tabletops, power points and cup holders within the footprint of the seating.
-Backrests and seats are contoured to maximise comfort and support, while many designs are made in curving configurations that make it possible for passengers to face each other or sit facing outwards.
+At a time when many airport designers set out to achieve a balance of seating and space, Berhin’s approach is simply to maximize the efficiency of each.
+Berhin’s designs integrate café tables and workstations into the seating itself, making more floor space available by absorbing tabletops, power points, and cup holders within the footprint of the seating.
+Backrests and seats are contoured to maximize comfort and support, while many designs are made in curving configurations that make it possible for passengers to face each other or sit facing outwards.
 ‘Seating alone does not determine overall passenger experience, but it is one of the most important features in the airport,’ says Berhin.
-‘It’s easy and affordable to get the seating density right and therefore optimise the flow through commercial areas and beyond.
+‘It’s easy and affordable to get the seating density right and therefore optimize the flow through commercial areas and beyond.
 Good seating will help make the airport a destination passengers look forward to returning to.’

 Density by Design